There is intrigue whenever organizations must walk the tightrope between short and long term.

 Pat Shurmur, 4-8 in his rookie season with the Giants, wants to win, wants to win out and build a winning culture.

-The question is how much do he and general manager Dave Gettleman — and owner John Mara — prioritize the evaluation of Lauletta, a process the previous regime unwisely did not seek with Davis Webb?
+The question is how much he and general manager Dave Gettleman — and owner John Mara — prioritize the evaluation of Lauletta, a process the previous regime unwisely did not seek with Davis Webb?

-At this moment in time, as you attempt to interpret Shurmur-ese, it appears more likely than not that Manning will start the rest of the way unless and until it is determined by Shurmur that he does not give the Giants the best chance to win.
+At this moment in time, as you attempt to interpret Shurmur-ese, it appears more likely than not Manning will start the rest of the way unless and until it is determined by Shurmur that he does not give the Giants the best chance to win.

 It could mean it could take a Manning implosion to sit him.